-With a passion to help young people escape their trauma, Mya Kay has always loved penning stories that help people heal.
-Whether focusing on storylines that capture the pain of growing up in a single-parent home; touching on the hardships of being a child with a disability; or infusing entrepreneurial dreams in her stories, Mya’s goal is to leave children feeling inspired when they finish reading her books.
+With a passion to help people escape their trauma, Mya Kay has always loved penning stories that help people heal.
+Whether focusing on storylines that capture the pain of growing up in a single-parent home; touching on the hardships of being a child with a disability; or infusing entrepreneurial dreams in her stories, Mya’s goal is to leave people feeling inspired when they finish reading her books.

 Born and raised in a single-parent home in North Philadelphia, she often used books to escape her own childhood trauma, praying that one day she would get to do for others what many of her favorite authors did for her.
 Named after Maya Angelou, Mya’s love for books carried her to the library every Saturday, often leaving with the maximum number of books that were allowed to be checked out.

 She completed her first novel during her mother’s first battle with tongue cancer, which for her, was very therapeutic.
 It not only healed her soul, but it pushed her to take her first leap of faith shortly after her mother beat cancer.